LearnOnDemandSystems/docs/help-center/end-user-student-faqs/general-topics/what-is-the-upcoming-events-link.md

-# What Is The Upcoming Events Link?
+# What is the Upcoming Events link?

 Several navigation links can be found at the top of every page in the TMS.
 One of the links you may see is for **Upcoming Events**; this may also be labeled as **Events** or **Schedule**.